cheeyeo/writeas_export/README.md

 **TODO:**

   - Extract title & data
-  - Save to .md file with the title as the name.
+  - Save to Markdown file with the title as the name.
-  - Save stylesheet.
+  - Save style-sheet.

 ## Installation